botpress/messaging/doc/routes.md

 List messages of a conversation

-DELETE `/api/messages?id=&conversationId=`
+DELETE `/api/messages/conversation/:conversationId`

 x-bp-messaging-client-id: `clientId`

 x-bp-messaging-client-token: `clientToken`

-Deletes messages.
-Can filter by id or by conversation id.
+Deletes all messages of a conversation